jemish-169/Trello-Project-Management-App/README.md

 # Trello - Project Management App

-## Overview
-**Trello** is a project management app designed to help teams collaborate and manage their projects efficiently.
-Built with native Android development, the app allows users to create and manage boards, lists, and cards, making it easier to organize tasks and track progress.

 ## Features
 - **User Authentication**: Users can sign up, sign in, and sign out securely.
 - **Profile Management**: Update your profile with a name, image, email, and an optional mobile number.